naveenachyuta/cilium/contrib/containerlab/bgpv2/auto-discovery/default-gateway/pod-ip-pool/README.md

 **BGP Instance**

 Single BGP peer is defined in the BGP cluster configuration.
 This will be applied to both Control-Plane and Worker nodes ( matching on node selector label ).
+It will use auto discovery with default gateway mode to discover peer address.

 ```yaml
   - name: "65001"